alainsahli/integration-patterns-demo/README.md

 2. Check that everything works fine by running _./scripts/create-user.sh_ and then searching for it _./scripts/search-user-by-firstname.sh Hom_.
 3. Stop the search application
 4. Create a user _./scripts/create-user.sh_.
-5. Start the search application and check the logs to assert that the newly created user is immediately create after startup.
+5. Start the search application and check the logs to assert that the newly created user is immediately created after startup.
 6. Try to search for a user _./scripts/search-user-by-firstname.sh Hom_ and assert that a response is quickly coming.
 7. Optionally throw an exception in the [listener endpoint](https://github.com/alainsahli/integration-patterns-demo/blob/master/integration-patterns-demo-search-service/src/main/java/org/mimacom/sample/integration/patterns/search/service/service/IndexUserListenerEndpoint.java#L39) and create a user.
 ActiveMQ will do some retries and the message will land in a dead letter queue.